diku-dk/alpacc/README.md

 If an input is given that cannot be parsed then the empty array is returned.

+It is also possible to only generate a lexer or parser using the flags `--lexer` or `--parser`.

 ## Sources:
 - [1] Ladislav Vagner and Bořivoj Melichar.
 2007.
 Parallel LL parsing.
 Acta informatica 44, 1 (2007), 1–21.
 - [2] Mogensen, T. Æ. (2017).
 Introduction to Compiler Design.
 Undergraduate Topics in Computer Science. https://doi.org/10.1007/978-3-319-66966-3